jharbieh-microsoft/copilot/README.md

 # Lessons Learned
 1. The Coldfusion language may not supported by Copilot.
 It did take me some time to get it to work with it.
 It did finally do write me some code.
 2. I'm having a bit of a challenge to write VB.
 VBScript was straight forward.
+3. Copilot not much of a help yet when it comes to .bicep files.

 # Contributing